ballerina-platform/ballerina-dev-website/swan-lake/learn/security/writing-secure-ballerina-code.md

 The following example constructs an SQL query with a tainted argument:

-Note: Taint checker is disabled by default.
+Note: Taint analyzer does not emit errors by default.
 This can be enabled by adding the `--taint-check` flag to the `build` or `run` command or by adding `taintCheck = true` in the `Ballerina.toml` file.

 ```ballerina